 Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous instrument, including, but not limited to, a gun or a knife, may be subject to expulsion from the school by the Principal.
 Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a controlled substance, including, but not limited to, marijuana, cocaine, and heroin, may be subject to expulsion from the school by the Principal.
-Any student who assaults a Principal, Assistant Principal, teacher, teacher's aide or other educational staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the School by the Principal.
+Any student who assaults a Principal, Assistant Principal, teacher, teacher's aide or other educational staff on school premises or at school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the School by the Principal.

 Any student who is charged with any of the misconduct detailed above has an opportunity for a hearing before the Principal with his or her parent or guardian.
 Prior to the hearing and prior to the expulsion taking effect, the student shall receive written notice of the student's right to a hearing with the principal.
-The notice shall including the date, time, and location of the hearing.
+The notice shall include the date, time, and location of the hearing.
 The student's parent or guardian will be present at the hearing.
 At the hearing, the student may have representation at his or her own expense, the opportunity to present evidence and witnesses at said hearing before the Principal, and the right to confront and cross examine witnesses presented by the school.
 After said hearing, the Principal may, in her discretion, decide to suspend rather than expel a student who has been determined by the Principal to have committed the misconduct detailed above.
 Before the expulsion takes effect, the student shall receive written notice of the charges and of the reasons and evidence for expulsion.
 If the principal decides to expel the student after the hearing, the principal shall give written notification at the hearing to student and parent of student of the right to appeal, the process for appealing the expulsion and of the opportunity to receive educational services.
 The expulsion shall remain in effect prior to any appeal hearing conducted by the Executive Director.